How to boost your immune system

 Showering after exercise is also recommended so that the body does not reabsorb the toxins released through sweat.
 It may sound like a good idea to use antibacterial soaps but they are not safe for everyday use and lead to resistant bacteria.

-Adopting an immune-boosting lifestyle gives you the following benefits.
+An immune-boosting lifestyle gives you the following benefits

 1. Youthful appearance